-Say, for example, your social media team is running a campaign about your brand’s new body wash, which features microbeads as scrubbing agents.
+For example, imagine your social media team is running a campaign about your brand’s new body wash—and it features microbeads as scrubbing agents.

-Supports customer service
+2. Supports customer service

-As Martin explains, “Users in these roles can monitor dissatisfaction and react effectively before more negative sentiment spreads… This is especially important for B2C organizations such as hostels, hotels, or businesses that can be reviewed on services such as Yelp.
-When you’re public-facing and rely on positive reviews for business, it’s important to be constantly tuned-in to your customers’ feelings towards your brand.”
+“Users in these roles can monitor dissatisfaction and react effectively before more negative sentiment spreads,” says Martin.
+“This is especially important for B2C [business-to-consumer] organizations like hotels—businesses that are reviewed online.
+When you’re public-facing and rely on positive reviews, it’s important to be tuned-in to what people say and expect of your brand.”

 This serves another purpose too—you have a unique chance to turn a bad customer experience into a positive one.

-Informs corporate messaging
+3. Informs brand messaging

 While vanity metrics such as follower count and likes are easily tracked, measuring tone and sentiment can be trickier.
 The following tools can help.